ome/omero-documentation/contributing/jekyll.rst

 it.
 Most of the files are written in html but the announcements posts are in markdown and further content may migrate to markdown in future.

-Once a PR is open and has passed Travis, it will be integrating in the staging integration branch for the OME Website site via the daily :jenkinsjob:`WWW-merge` job.
+Once a PR is open and has passed Travis, it will be integrated in the staging integration branch for the OME Website site via the daily :jenkinsjob:`WWW-merge` job.
 The staging Jekyll website will be deployed by the `GitHub Pages`_ service at